 European Gothic: Haunted House & Haunted Mind

-Rationale for European haunted house as mind: just as a house has rooms that remain locked because of past crimes and unquiet spirits (perhaps with connecting secret passages), the mind represses traumas, obsessions, fixations, other sources of disquiet.
+Rationale for European haunted house as mind: just as a house has rooms that remain locked because of past crimes and unquiet spirits (perhaps with connecting secret passages), the mind closes off or represses traumas, obsessions, fixations, other sources of disquiet.

-According to Freud, repressed fears never stay repressed, just as in the gothic, the past like the dead does not stay buried.
-Correspondingly, the wrongs or traumas we repress can be triggered and awakened by any number of unexpected symbolic associations.
+According to Freud, repressed fears never stay repressed, just as in the gothic the past like the dead does not stay buried.
+Correspondingly, the wrongs or traumas we repress can be awakened or triggered by any number of unexpected symbolic associations.

-Some theories of young people's current obsession with zombies and other undead sorts like vampires reflects their repressed fear of environmental and overpopulation apocalypse, violent unrest, suffering, epidemics, mass die-offs (already happening in animal world), mass-migrations, etc.
+Young people's current obsession with zombies and other undead sorts like vampires may express their repressed fears of environmental and overpopulation apocalypse, violent unrest, suffering, epidemics, mass die-offs (already happening in animal world), mass-migrations, etc.

 (Feel free to blame my Boomer generation, whom big government bought nearly-free public higher education and middle-class subsidies, and who responded by cutting their own taxes and telling Millennials to show character and be heroic like we weren't.)